fraserc6/vital-frontend-take-home/README.md

 ## Fraser Cook - Vital Frontend Take Home Test

-You can follow the instructions below to run locally or view on this [Vercel deployment](`https://vital-frontend-take-home.vercel.app/`).
+You can follow instructions below to run the project locally or feel free to view it on this [Vercel deployment](https://vital-frontend-take-home.vercel.app/).

 - Core stack: Next.js + Tailwind CSS
 - Time spent: ~ 6 hours